Summer Humanities Institute at UCLA

 The skills workshops focus on writing and research techniques, using new information technologies for exploring the humanities and humanistic social sciences developing a research paper, creating a PowerPoint presentation and applying to graduate programs/fellowships.

-This year, students will be assigned to a faculty mentor selected by the Program and will choose a topic related to their assigned mentor’s research focus.
-They will write a research paper supported by their faculty mentor’s guidance and expertise in this research area.
+Students will write a research paper supported by their faculty mentor’s guidance and expertise in this research area.
 Students will also create a PowerPoint presentation and present their findings in a conference setting.

 Attendance at all seminars, field study courses, cultural enrichment activities, final presentations and SHI sponsored workshops is mandatory.
 The program is fast paced and intense, requiring extremely strong academic skills, willingness to work at a fast pace and flexibility from all participants.